nestordemeure/breviarium/data/english.md

 ### Avoiding Envy

-Never act as a witness, for you will offend one side or the other.
-Speak of no one who is lowly or base, and if you scorn someone with a remark, continue the conversation as if it were nothing.
-In the presence of others, show no singular favor to anyone, for the rest will think themselves despised and begin to hate.
-Beware of sudden splendor, for it dazzles the eyes before they become accustomed to beholding it.
+Do not act as a witness because you will offend one side or the other.

+Do not speak of anyone lowly or base, and do not give signs; if you scorn someone with a remark, continue the conversation as if it were nothing.

+In the presence of others, show no singular favor to anyone, because others, thinking themselves despised, will begin to hate.

+Beware of sudden splendor, because it dazzles the eyes before they become accustomed to beholding it.

 Do not accuse those things which are pleasing to the common people, whether vices or customs.

 If you have the author of some odious deed, do not offer yourself to fresh hatred, nor do anything by which you may seem to approve of the deed, glory in it, or mock those injured.
 These greatly increase envy.
 It is better to be absent and pass over the deed in silence.

 Introduce nothing new in dress, appearance, or banquets.

 If you make laws, do not show distrust of virtue, but compel all to act uniformly.

 Give reasons for things to satisfy everyone, but only after the fact, lest you be hindered.

 Have it as a universal principle, but very justly, to speak neither well nor ill of anyone, no matter how much.
 Do not report good or bad deeds; perhaps there will be a friend of the third party to whom you relate it, and so you will offend.

+And your words, increased for the worse, will at some point come to the one of whom you speak.

 If you praise, perhaps the third party who hears will be less of a friend, and so he will become your enemy.
 It is better, however, to know much, to see and hear, and to find this out, but circumspectly; for it is offensive to know that something is being sought about oneself, hence it must be sought in such a way that you do not seem to be seeking.

-One must beware of a certain excessive generosity, for it seems that someone is being despised; as if you were to say that you have soldiers in a sack, you are not seeking them, etc. Do not boast that you will proceed more strictly and rigidly by law than your predecessors, for this alienates friends; even if you do this by right, propose only those intentions you know to be pleasing.
+One must beware of a certain excessive generosity, for it seems that someone is being despised; as if you were to say that you have soldiers in a sack, you are not seeking them, etc.

+Do not boast that you will proceed more strictly and rigidly by law than your predecessors, for this alienates friends; even if you do this by right, propose only those intentions you know to be pleasing.
-Do not easily condemn what predecessors have established; they foresaw things you do not notice.
-Likewise, do not readily grant perpetual favors, for it may be necessary to change them later, and you will no longer be able to do so.
-Do not appear to bestow gifts carelessly, nor try to increase their worth so that they may be pleasing.

-Speculate what necessities someone is urged by, and when; and if you have benefited others, do not tell this to others; you will offend and seem to reproach them.
-And if you are forced to say it, say it was a debt, and that you do not need or wish to accept thanks for it.
-If something is given to you (even if very small), take care not to be ungrateful.
+Do not entrust to any of the servants either the right of individuals over others, or deal with him in such a way that you seem to act in common, especially if he is hated by the others, nor at least is he to be extolled with rewards, unless his virtue is clear to all, so that it may be an incitement.

+If some severity must be done to our people, it should be carried out through others, and as if not by your command; so that if those affected complain, you can diminish it, and accuse those who did it, as if they were the sole authors of the severity, e.g. the Tribunes, because discipline is lax, so that they may notice there is need for correction, and a harsh one at that, yet the manner is not prescribed, for they will sink to harsher things, by which they may avenge themselves, and they will give you the opportunity to show benevolence to appellants.

+Whatever one has earned full glory from harshness, attribute everything to him, because thus it will return to you in full measure and without envy, and not doing this will itself be a glory.
+Refer your good outcomes and successes to someone else's good, as if you had acted by their aid, auspices, or counsel.

+In success, claim nothing for yourself.
+Let your interactions, table, and clothing remain the same, and change them only in a certain way.

+If someone must be punished, lead them to confess their own guilt, or commit the judgment to another who is secretly ordered by you to pass a harsh sentence, which you may then soften.

+Do not insult the vanquished, nor your antagonist, and even if you conquer him, do not proclaim yourself the victor in deeds or words.
+Be content with true victory.

+If you are compelled to pass an envious sentence, resort to an ambiguous manner of speaking, e.g. arguments for both sides, but be more serious for the one you intend, and seem to conclude for the other, or omit the conclusion.

+If someone asks you to intercede, promise, and at the same time show that the matter is not in your hands and may perhaps turn out otherwise.

+If vengeance is to be taken through another or an unknown person, order the injured party to grant pardon to the offender, but secretly allow him to flee as soon as possible.

+If parents are quarreling, do not readily adhere to either side, but find business to be absorbed in, so you may be excused by both sides, and neither will know you are not on their side, even if you show no special friendship to either.

+Do not be deemed the author of any new laws, especially adverse ones, with superiors and the one who rules.
+Be rare in public, readily report trivial matters to him, and do not boast of his friendship.

+If you notice you can do everything with the powerful, know that whatever sin they commit will be imputed to you.
+Therefore, ensure the ruler sees your advice, accepts your intercessions, but in your absence arranges the matter otherwise.
+This should be especially held by confessors of princes.

+If your family lineage or ancestors are praised, divert the conversation elsewhere, so they may notice this modesty of yours.
+Then the praise will be safe without envy.
+If it seems good to please, hatreds will arise.

+Do not be a public praiser of those things which are pleasing and favorable.

+And if it happens that you are removed from office, openly show that a favor has been done for you, a provision for your peace, and seek out reasons to demonstrate this.
+Thus no one will insult you.

+One should not openly inquire who was an enemy or their supporters, nor institute a conversation about it, but it will be in your interest to know everything secretly.

+Do not deal openly with those who are hated by all, nor suggest advice to them.

+Never let it be known you were in a council in which hated things are believed to be done even against enemies, although you can be the author from afar.

+Do not find fault with anyone's deeds, do not criticize, do not inspect the duties of others, the places over which others preside, their fields, workshops, stables, etc. and places where they can see they are being observed.
+Do not go to these places of your own accord.

+Inquire very cautiously from servants and boys about their masters.

+See that in your manners, gestures, gait, conversation, play, manner and phrasing of speech, laughter, fervor, there is nothing that can offend.

+However you are occupied, if someone approaches, respond most pleasantly and show that he is a welcome guest to you.
+Excuse him now so he may have another occasion to approach you.

+To attend to the good of your peace, much will have to be yielded from your comforts.

+However much someone tells false and unproven things, listen while he tells it to others.
+Do not correct him or show that you know better.
+And do not seem to despise anyone with jokes and mockery, even accept them as jokes or so he can notice they are being eluded as vain.

+Even if things go badly for some, do not ridicule them.
+Rather, strive to excuse, entreat, and help.

+Do not act toward those not subject to you in ways that seem to be exerting jurisdiction.

 ### Uncovering Secrets

-Even servants of low status should be engaged in conversation; overcome by kindness, especially if you grease their palms with gold, they will disclose everything (the same can be achieved through boys, but with risk).
+Engage even people of low status in conversation; overcome by kindness, especially if you grease their palms with gold, they will disclose everything (the same can be achieved through boys, but with risk).

 Servants should also be set against each other, so they will betray each other's secrets.

 But keep your word faithfully with all, lest they lose confidence; and do not immediately use knowledge without examination.

 ### Discerning the Intention Behind Someone's Words

-First, note their reasons and then see if they prove what the person says they are doing, or rather what they usually do and are suspected of.
+First, take his reasons, and from there see if they prove what he says he is doing; or rather what he usually does, and of which he is suspected.
 Also, observe whether they act more fervently or more remissly than usual.

-If not acting on their own behalf, or if they suddenly change their opinion with fervor, it will be a sign they have received bribes.
-If, after their reasons have been well refuted, they do not acquiesce, they are not acting in those ways.
+If he is not acting on his own behalf; or if he suddenly changes opinion with fervor, it will be a sign he has received bribes.

-Likewise, if their arguments are too elaborate, subtle, far-fetched, and contrary to nature, or frivolous, and yet they pursue the cause fervently.
-If on different occasions, when promoting the same thing, they allege different reasons, neglecting the former ones, because we forget those things we do not speak from our own mind.
+If after the reasons have been well refuted he does not acquiesce, he is not acting in those ways.
+Likewise, if the arguments are too elaborate, subtle, far-fetched, and contrary to nature, or frivolous, and yet he fervently pursues the cause.

+If on different occasions, when promoting the same thing, he alleges different reasons, neglecting the former ones; because we forget those things which we do not speak from our own mind.

 Send someone to deal with him confidently in the name of friendship and to frankly inquire about the cause.
 Then he will betray everything else.